Jingpo people: Dress

-The Singpho made shields from buffalo hide, many of them can be as long as four feet.
+The Jingpho made shields from buffalo hide, many of them can be as long as four feet.
 They also have helmets are made from either buffalo hide or rattan-work, and vanished black and decorated with the boar's tusks.
 Most men tie their hair in a large knot on the crown of the head.
 The women dress their hair gathered into a broad knot on the crown of the head, fastening it by silver bodkins, chains and tassels, which is similar to the architecture of the modern skyscrapers.
 The maidens tie their tresses into a roll and keep it tied just above the nape.

-Singpho dwellings are usually two stories and built out of wood and bamboo.
-The houses are of oval form; the first floor serves as a storage and stable while the second is utilized for living quarters.
-Women often dress in black jackets with silver decorations during festival known as Munao Poi.
-This dress are one of the most beautiful and attractive dress in Northeast India.
+Women often dress in black jackets with silver decorations during festival known as manau.
 They also wear wool skirts made in bright red colors.
-The men often wear a white shirt with colorful Lungi, covering their heads with turbans.
+The men often wear a white shirt with colorful longyi, covering their heads with turbans.